-Generic E. coli detected in > 2 samples or one sample has levels above (>) 10 MPN / 100 mL

-CONDUCT A LEVEL 1 ASSESSMENT:

-- 1) If generic E. coli levels in your water exceed the acceptance criterion, prior to the next irrigation event conduct an agricultural water system assessment as described in Appendix A and retest water (as described in step #2 below) until it is shown to be back in compliance with the acceptance criterion. - 2) During the next irrigation event, collect 5 100 mL samples from the irrigation system and test for generic E. coli.
+ROUTINE MONITORING of MICROBIAL WATER QUALITY • For Type A agricultural water from public/private sources for overhead applications when used within (<) 21 days of the scheduled harvest date.
+When using Type A agricultural water from these sources for overhead applications up to (>) 21 days of the scheduled harvest date follow water metrics in Table 2E/Figure 5 for Type B agricultural water systems. • Aseptically collect three (3) samples during one irrigation event with at least one sample taken at the end of the delivery system (e.g., last sprinkler head); each distinct irrigation system must be tested at least once during the season.
+Test for generic E. coli using a FDA-allowed method and assess microbial quality using the three (3) collected samples.
+ACTION LEVEL ACCEPTANCE CRITERIA Generic E. coli detected in > 2 samples or one sample No detectable generic E. coli has levels above (>) 10 MPN / 100 mL in at least 2 of 3 consecutive samples and < 10 MPN in one remaining sample CONDUCT A LEVEL 1 ASSESSMENT: 1) If generic E. coli levels in your water exceed the acceptance criterion, prior to the next irrigation event conduct an agricultural water system assessment as described in Appendix A and retest water (as described in step #2 below) until it is shown to be back in compliance with the No further action necessary. acceptance criterion.
+Water may be used in leafy green operations as outlined in Table 2) During the next irrigation event, collect 5 - 100 mL samples from the 2B. irrigation system and test for generic E. coli.
 Water can be pulled from the end of any system nodes/branches in the irrigation system of concern.
-If these water samples also fail to meet the acceptance criterion, discontinue use of this water for overhead applications while continuing to evaluate your water system to identify and correct any failures and continuing to test as described in this step until the water is back in compliance (see Appendix A for guidance on troubleshooting irrigation system failures). - 3) If this water (i.e., the water from the initial sampling to the last of the follow-up sampling) has been applied to leafy greens, either consider the crop unsuitable for the fresh market or test the crop from all affected lots (i.e., lots that have been irrigated with this water within the <21 days-to-scheduled-harvest window) for STEC (including E. coli O157:H7) and Salmonella.
+If these water samples also fail to meet the acceptance criterion, discontinue use of this water for overhead applications while continuing to evaluate your water system to identify and correct any failures and continuing to test as described in this step until the water is back in compliance (see Appendix A for guidance on troubleshooting irrigation system failures).
+3) If this water (i.e., the water from the initial sampling to the last of the follow-up sampling) has been applied to leafy greens, either consider the crop unsuitable for the fresh market or test the crop from all affected lots (i.e., lots that have been irrigated with this water within the <21 days-toscheduled-harvest window) for STEC (including E. coli O157:H7) and Salmonella.
 Product needs to be tested prior to harvesting and after your last irrigation event.
-Sample crop per the protocol described in Appendix C. If any individual sample tests positive for any of these human pathogens, the crop within that lot shall NOT be harvested for the fresh market and human consumption.
+Sample crop per the protocol described in Appendix C. If any individual sample tests positive for any of these human pathogens, human consumption.

+the crop within that lot shall NOT be harvested for the fresh market and